JulianBirch/poppea/README.md

 Note that this provides a fairly elegant way of serializing anonymous functions: rewrite to a var function and then use document-partial.

+`document-partial` a macro, so can't be used in all of the places partial can be.
+* The function has to be a symbol referring to a var.
+This is nearly always how `partial` is used anyway.
+* It's not recursive, so `(document-partial comp identity)` won't perform `document-partial` on identity.
+Which is actually a good thing in practice.

 ### Easter eggs